danallison/danallison.github.io/writings/2025/08/the-threefold-project.md

 [Tetra [City]](https://tetracity.net) represents the __*What*__ of the Threefold Project.
 It is an attempt to make manifest concrete examples of collective providence in the physical world, putting theory into practice, one city at a time, starting with Seattle.

 Tetra [City] aims to realize the coordination potential that the World Wide Web enables.
 This is not an attempt to return to some idealized version of past civic life.
-It is an attempt to create something that has never existed before, something better than we can currently imagine.
+It is an attempt to create something that has never existed before, something __better than we can currently imagine__.

 I am located in Seattle and intend to stay here for the long-term.
 Seattle is the first testing ground for this effort.
 Along the way I intend to also support and collaborate with other groups elsewhere in the world doing similar things within the larger ecosystem (e.g. [Fractals](https://fractalcampus.com/)), especially groups in the Pacific Northwest.